isabelcabezasm/designpatterns/singleton/README.md

 ```
 Gordon needs Batman's help!
-...
-Creating an new instance of Batman ...
+... new instance of Batman created: BW781
 Don't panic!
-Batman is here, with his Batmobile!
+Batman BW781 is here, with his Batmobile!
-Now Alfred needs Batman at the Wayne Manor!
+Now Alfred needs Batman at the Wayne Manor.
-...
-Same old instance of Batman ...
 Don't panic!
-Batman is here, with his Batmobile!
+Batman BW781 is here, with his Batmobile!
 Oh no, Joker is robbing the bank!
-...
-Same old instance of Batman ...
 Don't panic!
-Batman is here, with his Batmobile!
+Batman BW781 is here, with his Batmobile!
 ```

 You can easily explore the multi-thread solutions described above and see different outputs just by commenting/decommenting the different methods in `Program.cs`.